joshhigg/syntax-social/README.md

     - Follow other developers, like their posts, and leave comments to engage in conversations.
     - Build your network and learn from experienced developers in the community.

-## Features
+## Features/Tech Stack
-1. Uses NodeMailer to send a welcome email to new users!
+1. Uses the npm package, NodeMailer, to send a welcome email to new users
 2. Uses Handlebars to dynamically show new user posts from newest to oldest
 3. Uses mysql to store databases of user posts and comments
+4. Uses MVC structure to organize files with separation of concerns
+5. Uses express-session and cookies for authentication
+6. Deployed using Heroku

 ## Community Guidelines